 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
 This will cover tuition for a four-course semester, health insurance, all program-related excursions, and homestay accommodations (accommodation costs are covered by the Blocker Fellowship).
 Blocker Fellows receive a stipend intended to offset the cost of meals, airfare, books and course materials, local transportation and residence permit.
 Additional expenses not covered include laundry, entertainment, ground transportation and independent travel.
 It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 for these additional expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
-Students applying to study in Germany through CGE-sponsored programs are encouraged to apply to the Julius G. Blocker ’53 Endowed Fund.
+Only those applying for and receiving a Julius G. Blocker ’53 Fellowship will be considered for admission.
 Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad programs.
 For further information please visit the Julius G. Blocker ’53 Endowed Fund website.
 The deadline for applications for the Blocker Fellowship is the same as the deadline for CGE program applications.

 NOTE: The information above is subject to change.
 Please see the CGE for more information.